Roll20/roll20-character-sheets/ADnD_1E_Revised/readme.md

 # AD&D1e Revised

-This is the character sheet for AD&D1e Revised.
+This is the community character sheet for AD&D1e Revised.

 ## Development